PythonWorkshop/intro-to-sklearn/README.md

   * ensure ipython/ipython2 is installed in python2 env (do `pip install ipython ipykernel`)
 	  * Windows: `c:\Miniconda3\envs\python2\Scripts\ipython2.exe kernel install --name python2 --display-name "Python 2"`
 	  * Linux/OSX: `ipython2 kernel install --name python2 --display-name "Python 2"` (may need `sudo`)
-  * on cmd line: `deactivate` (to get out of python 2 env)
+  * on command line: `deactivate` (to get out of python 2 env)
-* `jupyter notebook` will start a notebook service for accessing notebooks in your browser (wherever you run this, it will be the base directory for the notebook service)
+* On command line, `jupyter notebook` will <b>start a notebook service</b> locally for accessing notebooks in your browser (wherever you run this, it will be the base directory for the notebook service).
+Drill down on the home page to your notebook of interest.

+For a notebook primer go to Notebook_anatomy.ipynb on this repo.
+The very short story is: to execute a cell just hit <b>Shift-Enter</b>.
+There are many more shortcuts in primer.

 ## Installing python packages